-Sarah Davidson, WWF's Director for Water Policy As the Director for Water Policy at WWF, Sarah Davidson works closely with WWF colleagues in the Pantanal on transboundary collaboration between Brazil, Paraguay, and Bolivia and freshwater policy initiatives.
-She leads the design and implementation of effective policy initiatives and strategic partnerships with governments, multilateral and bilateral aid agencies, and other stakeholders to advance WWF's vision of a world where all major basins are sustainably managed to support biodiversity and human livelihoods.
-Sarah is thrilled to return to the Pantanal with WWF supporters to share the progress, challenges, and opportunities across this vibrant region.
-Sarah previously spent eight years with The Nature Conservancy, serving most recently as the International Water Policy Advisor.
-Prior to TNC, Sarah worked on international development issues including water resources management, gender, and environmental health.
+María José Villanueva, WWF Jaguar Conservation Initiative Lead and WWF-Mexico's Conservation Director For over ten years, María José Villanueva has worked with WWF-Mexico helping to establish a nationwide partnership with over 60 NGOs, Indigenous communities, local and federal governments, and private sector businesses to conserve Mexico's unique biodiversity.
+She leads the implementation of WWF's regional jaguar strategy, which aims to secure 15 priority landscapes within the continental jaguar corridor that extends from Argentina to the North of Mexico.
+Jaguars have already lost 50% of their original territory, through protecting its natural strongholds, empowering the local communities who coexist with them, and influencing policy at all levels we will achieve this goal.
+As WWF-Mexico's Conservation Director, she also leads the Ocean, Terrestrial Ecosystem, Climate Change, and Freshwater programs.
+Prior to WWF, María José earned her PhD in Marine Sciences and Limnology with an emphasis in marine mammals from the Institute of Marine Sciences and Limnology, worked for several conservation organizations in Mexico, and taught biology and conservation courses.
 What to Expect and Physical Requirements While this trip does not require a substantial degree of physical fitness, in order to participate fully in this itinerary, guests should be able to undertake several walks and hikes that are typically two to three miles in length, over mostly flat and dry-but sometimes uneven-terrain.
 The longest walk is in the Pantanal, three miles over flat terrain.
 Brazil can be very hot and humid, and guests will often spend several hours at a stretch on walks, drives or boat rides.
 Sturdy walking shoes with good traction are recommended.